Since 1969, restaurant, hotel, travel & other witty reviews by a handpicked, worldwide team of discerning professionals—and your views, too.

 The beachside pool

 When it comes to recreation, you'll find that the Mauna Kea is as skilled at indulging the body as it is at nurturing the spirit.
-The beachfront lawn hosts morning yoga, while Kauna'oa Bay invites guests to swim, snorkel, scuba dive, sail and kayak; you can even head out for a day of whale watching or deep sea fishing.
-Spa treatments are available at the Mauna Kea Spa by Mandara, and the Seaside Tennis Club offers tennis lessons.
-Among the club's many features are eleven shoreline tennis courts and private and group lessons offered by pros Hector Mendoza, Dan Klug and Craig Pautler, the hotel's director of tennis.
-Another notable draw is the eighteen-hole Rees Jones-designed golf course, which was originally inaugurated with match play between Arnold Palmer, Gary Player and Jack Nicklaus; its dramatic Third Hole — where Pacific inlet waters crash against the rocky shoreline — alone is worth a game.
+The beachfront lawn hosts morning yoga, while Kauna'oa Bay invites guests to swim, snorkel, scuba dive, sail, paddleboard and kayak; you can even head out for a day of whale watching (seasonal) or deep sea fishing.
+There is a 2,500 square-foot fitness center with 43 Life Fitness exercise machines for unwinding, as well as spa treatments at the Mauna Kea Spa by Mandara and the Seaside Tennis Club for tennis lessons.
+Among the club's many features are eleven shoreline tennis courts and private and group lessons offered by pros Hector Mendoza and Craig Pautler, the hotel's director of tennis.
+Another notable draw is the eighteen-hole Robert Trent Jones, Sr.-designed golf course, which was originally inaugurated with match play between Arnold Palmer, Gary Player and Jack Nicklaus; its dramatic Third Hole — where Pacific inlet waters crash against the rocky shoreline — alone is worth a game.

-One of the most pleasant aspects of the hotel is its 258 guestrooms and suites, which have been gracefully restored with preservation in mind.
+One of the most pleasant aspects of the hotel is its 254 guest rooms and suites, which have been gracefully restored with preservation in mind.
 Rather than being given a new look, the accommodations were allowed to retain their original simple elegance.
 Natural wood interiors frame private lanais, and an open-air design brings the outdoors in; all elements conspire to create a wonderful tranquility.
-The rooms are comfy in a laid-back residential way and well stocked with thoughtful amenities and feature oceanview baths.
+The rooms are comfy in a laid-back residential way and well stocked with thoughtful amenities and some feature oceanview baths.
+Condo and villa rentals are also available, popular with families and vacationers seeking a little more privacy.

-No mention of the Mauna Kea would be complete without noting its dining venues, which are overseen by executive chef George Gomes, whose cuisine is influenced by the Hawaii Regional Cuisine movement.
-Not to be missed are the Tuesday and Friday night luaus, oceanfront events featuring a pig cooked in an imu (underground oven) and Hawaiian music and dance.
+No mention of the Mauna Kea would be complete without noting its dining venues — Number 3, Manta & Pavilion Wine Bar, Kauna'oa Bar & Grill, Copper Terrace and Hau Tree — where the cuisine is influenced by the Hawaii Regional Cuisine movement and sustainability; ingredients are locally sourced and the season greatly influences the menus.
+Not to be missed are the Tuesday and Friday night luaus, oceanfront events featuring a pig cooked in an imu (underground oven) and Hawaiian music and dance, as well as a Saturday night clambake.

 The Mauna Kea Beach Hotel is part of the Mauna Kea Resort, which also includes the Hapuna Beach Prince Hotel — guests enjoy reciprocal privileges (including access to the Hapuna's full-service spa) at both.
 It is a place that reveres the island's deeply spiritual side while indulging holiday-goers' more corporeal desires.
-From the moment you are greeted with a fragrant lei and warm “aloha,” you will understand why this hotel is now welcoming its fourth generation of loyal followers.
+From the moment you are greeted with a fragrant lei and warm "aloha," you will understand why this hotel has been welcoming guests and families for generations.

 Mauna Kea Beach Hotel